ADSingh2004/BRAVO/mobile-app/README.md

 ## Contributing

-This app mirrors the functionality of the web application at `APP_CORE_FEATURE/project/`.
+This app mirrors the functionality of the web application in the root directory.

 ## Support